Bible Study Notes

 We see in Cain's list of descendants the development of culture as we know it.

 In verse 21 We have entertainment.
 Music.
 Musical instruments.
 Talent.
-Perhaps manufacture and selling of instruments.
+Perhaps manufacture and the selling of instruments.

 The very fact that one particular sister is mentioned … by name … tells me that this is the first 'model'.